-The LTC[®]3442 is a highly efficient, fixed frequency, Buck-Boost DC/DC converter, which operates from input voltages above, below, and equal to the output voltage.
-The topology incorporated in the IC provides a continuous transfer function through all operating modes, making the product ideal for a single Lithium-Ion or multicell alkaline applications where the output voltage is within the battery voltage range.
+The LTC®3442 is a highly efficient, fixed frequency, buckboost DC/DC converter, which operates from input voltages above, below, and equal to the output voltage.
+The topology incorporated in the IC provides a continuous transfer function through all operating modes, making the product ideal for a single lithium-ion or multicell alkaline applications where the output voltage is within the battery voltage range.

 The device includes two 0.10Ω N-channel MOSFET switches and two 0.10Ω P-channel switches.
 Operating frequency and average input current limit can each be programmed with an external resistor.
-Quiescent current is only 35μA in Burst Mode operation, maximizing battery life in portable applications.
+Quiescent current is only 35μ A in Burst Mode operation, maximizing battery life in portable applications.
 Automatic Burst Mode operation allows the user to program the load current for Burst Mode operation, or to control it manually.

-Other features include 1μA shutdown current, programmable soft-start, peak current limit and thermal shutdown.
-The LTC3442 is available in a low profile, thermally enhanced 12-lead ($4mm \times 3mm \times 0.75mm$) DFN package.
+Other features include $1\mu A$ shutdown current, programmable soft-start, peak current limit and thermal shutdown.
+The LTC3442 is available in a low profile, thermally enhanced 12-lead (4mm \times 3mm \times 0.75mm) DFN package.

-T. LTC and LT are registered trademarks of Linear Technology Corporation.
-Burst Mode is a registered trademark of Linear Technology Corporation.
+T, LT, LTC, LTM, Linear Technology, the Linear logo and Burst Mode are registered trademarks and ThinSOT is a trademark of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.
 Protected by U.S. Patents, including 6404251, 6166527.